 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.

-- 1. Open the file can.ex2, load all variables, Apply (see Exercise 2.19). - 2.
-Make a sizable cell selection for example, with Select Cells Through ... - 3.
-Create an Extract Selection filter (available on the toolbar and from the find data dialog box). - 4.
-Apply .
+- 2. Make a sizable cell selection for example, with Select Cells Through ... - 3.
+Create an Extract Selection if filter (available on the toolbar and from the find data dialog box). - 4.
+Apply